from £45 /night help

 Cottage | 2 bedrooms | sleeps 4

 Set in seven acres of private grounds belonging to a manor house which dates back to 1376, you can take in the lovely views over the countryside and to the Pyrénées beyond.
 Throughout the gardens and grounds, you will find peaceful, shady spots to relax in.
-Settle down with a good book on one of the many garden benches, or just while away the time sunbathing around the beautiful pool.
+Settle down with a good book on one of the garden benches, or just while away the time sunbathing around the beautiful pool.

 Peacefully located but within easy reach of the beach, mountains, historic towns and wonderful countryside.